JOJ0/mitx-badbank/README.md

 ## Installation Guidelines

-Basically: git clone, git pull, npm init
+Basically: git clone, git pull, npm init, use the provide docker-compose.yml file to get a MongoDB container running.

-FIXME: Installation instructions will be fixed when project is about to be submitted.
+FIXME: Detailed Installation instructions will be fixed when project is about to be submitted.

 ## Screenshots